jennapederson/cli-crash-course/02_getting_started.md

 _Note:_ All examples here will be prefaced with “Try this now:”.
 We'll break for a few minutes to try this on our own.
 Ask questions of the TAs if you run into roadblocks.

-## Open Your Terminal

-- If you’re on a Mac, hit CMD+Space and type terminal.
-Hit enter after selecting Terminal.
-- If you’re using [Nitrous.io](https://www.nitrous.io/join/MommurvvT9A?utm_source=nitrous.io&utm_medium=copypaste&utm_campaign=referral), find the box you created using [these setup instructions](https://github.com/jennapederson/cli-crash-course/blob/master/setup.md).
-If the box is not started, click the orange Start button.
-When the box is started (indicated by a green circle icon), click the grey Terminal button.
-- If you're on Linux/Unix, open up the console or terminal application (it is assumed you already know how to do this).

 ## What is a Shell?

 A shell is an interface for accessing the underlying commands of an operating system.